 Because stretch fabric doesn't fray, you don't need to finish the seams.
 Read more about how to sew stretch fabric if you are new to this.

 IMPORTANT - Turn the tube top to the right side and try it on.
-Stretch fabrics vary in their stretch so you may find it is a little looser than you wish.
+Stretch fabrics vary in their stretch, so you may find it is a little looser than you wish.
 Take in the side seams if necessary.
 Don't forget we will be adding elastic to the top.

-Step 2 - Elastic
+Step 2 - Sew the Elastic at the Top

 Overlap the ends of the elastic by ½ inch and stitch to form a circle.